magento/merchdocs/src/catalog/product-price-special.md

 ## Testing

-If the special price doesn’t appear correctly in the storefront on both the catalog listing and product pages, do the following:
+If the special price does not appear correctly in the storefront on both the catalog listing and product pages, clear your browser cache:

-1. Clear your browser cache.

 1. On the _Admin_ sidebar, go to **System** > **Cache Management**.